MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

  - Typescript

 ### Development

+ - **Requirement update-2**
+ - **Register user**
+   - Only digit for OTP Code
+   - Verify user profile by admin (Until they are verified they will be unlisted from search)
+   - Next button to the right
+   - Use bulk sms bd for sending messages
+ - **Send request**
+   - Detail of teacher (Any one can see techer detail), Send request visible only if he is logged in as student
+   - After filtering by default they will select subjects and class (By default no available class and subjects)
+   - No duration or estimated bill - only hourly rate
+   - Select slot (8 to 10)
+ - **Update profile**
+   1. Educational qualification
+      - Exam name (SSC / HSC / )
+      - Institution
+      - Group (Science, Arts, & commerce)
+      - Result
+      - Passing Year
+   2. Personal Detail
+      - Name
+      - Email
+      - District
+      - Present Address (Used to search )
+   3. Tution Detail
+      - Rate per hour
+      - Status (Currenty available to request or not )
+      - Tution place multile selection
+ - **Scheduled Class detail**
+   - No bill and duration
+   - Detail location of student
+   - Institution name
+   - Scheduled time
+   - Picture, Name, Class & Subject
+ - **Top Bar**
+   - Profile
+   - Request histry (Filter by pending requests, rejected requestes)
+   - Notifications
+ - **Tution process by teacher**
+   - Start tution (No more request acceptable)
+   - Minutes counting
+   - Finish tution (per minute count)
+   - Mark as paid (Student can not send request until they pay their dues)

+ - **Requirement-1**
+ - Work with review ✅
+ - Generate link for scheduled class that is online only
+ - Send notification for new requests via phone or mobile browser
- - Teacher per hour rate need to update
+ - Teacher per hour rate need to update (client's dashboard input fields)
- - Send request with current time of client to initialize scheduled class
+ - Send request with current time of client to initialize scheduled class ✅
- - To delete a scheduled class the class status must be completed or rejected
- - List of requested students
+ - List of requested students ✅
- - Validate with express validator in every page
+ - Validate with express validator in every page ✅
- - Add user types (ONLINE, TL(Student's Location), SL(Student's Location), ANY)
+ - Add user types (ONLINE, TL(Student's Location), SL(Student's Location), ANY) ✅
- - Add users online, TL, SL
+ - Add users online, TL, SL ✅
- - Add hourly fees if he is teacher
+ - Add hourly fees if he is teacher ✅
- - Student teacher relationship for send request
+ - Student teacher relationship for send request ✅
- - Remove from signup - subjects, classes
+ - Remove from signup - subjects, classes ✅
- - Create or seed some random user
+ - Create or seed some random user ✅
- - Profession
+ - Profession ✅
- - Make sign out
+ - Make sign out ✅
- - Create tables of classes, subjects
+ - Create tables of classes, subjects ✅
- - Setup eslint for server
+ - Setup eslint for server ✅
  - google place api for location search
- - 1 hour session
+ - 1 hour session ✅
- - Search teachers
+ - Search teachers ✅
- - Search category 1, online 2, offline 3, home
+ - Search category 1, online 2, offline 3, home ✅
  - Search by Location - google place api
- - Remove teacher/student from login page
+ - Remove teacher/student from login page ✅
  - User to feedback (many to many relationship)

 ### Deployment process(server)
 - Disable add admin route and seed route from admin router and get all users from user route